AndreGalaGarza/power-outage-analysis/README.md

 - `POSTAL.CODE` (nominal) provides geographic specificity that can account for localized infrastructure or response capabilities.
 - `CAUSE.CATEGORY` (nominal) captures high-level reasons for outages, which are directly linked to their expected durations (e.g., equipment failure vs. severe weather).

-In this model, the quantiles for numerical features (`MONTH`, `ANOMALY.LEVEL`) are reduced to a number below the number of samples in the dataset.
+In this model, the quantiles for numerical features (`MONTH`, `ANOMALY.LEVEL`) are reduced to 500, which is ensured to be below the number of samples in the dataset.
 Meanwhile, categorical features (`POSTAL.CODE`, `CAUSE.CATEGORY`) are encoded using OneHotEncoder to convert nominal categories into dummy variables.

+The RMSE of the baseline model is 6426.33, and its R^2 value is 0.133345.
+Here is a line plot comparing the baseline model's predictions for outage durations and the actual durations:

 <iframe
   src="assets/actual_vs_baseline_pred.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>